Nivalyx/osu-wiki/wiki/Tournaments/Donut_Cup/1/en.md

 ## Organisation

-The Donut Cup is run by various osu! community members from all across the world.
+The Donut Cup is run by various osu! community members from all over the world.

 | Position | Member(s) |
 | :-- | :-- |